-- (1) The total compensation was paid to NEOs by Rife on behalf of Rife, Canpar and Freehold. - (2) Calculated as the total value of awards under the Rife LTIP, Rife Award Plan and Freehold Award Plan on the grant date.
+- (1) The total compensation was paid to NEOs by Rife on behalf of Rife, Canpar and Freehold. - (2) Calculated as the total value of awards under the Rife Award Plan and Freehold Award Plan on the grant date.
 Freehold's accounting treatment is based on the fair value of the awards at each period end and dependent on the Common Share price plus certain adjustments made for dividends since the date of the grant and performance factors.
-The liability and compensation expense associated with awards under the Rife LTIP, Rife Award Plan and Freehold Award Plan is recognized as services are rendered over the vesting period.
+The liability and compensation expense associated with awards under the Rife Award Plan and Freehold Award Plan is recognized as services are rendered over the vesting period.
 The actual value realized upon the vesting and payment of these awards may be greater or less than the value indicated.
-(For further information, see the notes to Freehold's consolidated financial statements for the year ended December 31, 2018, which are available on SEDAR at www.sedar.com). - (3) Bonuses awarded under the Rife STIP in the period earned, paid the following year. - (4) Freehold pays its proportionate share of G&A Costs based on an allocation of time spent and direct costs incurred by Rife in fulfilling obligations under the Management Agreement.
-Freehold's proportionate share of compensation was approximately 48% in 2018, 48% in 2017 and 42% in 2016. - (5) Mr. Spyker was promoted to the position of COO on March 18, 2019.
-From November 28, 2016 to March 18, 2019 he served as Vice-President, Production.
-Upon his appointment as Vice-President, Production, Mr. Spyker was granted awards under the Rife LTIP in part to compensate him for long-term incentive forfeited when leaving his previous employment.
-As a result, Mr. Spyker's grant of awards in 2016 under the Rife LTIP was higher than annual grants awarded in the ordinary course of business.
-A portion of the long-term incentive awards granted upon joining Freehold/Rife was prorated based on historical annual allocations of time between Freehold and Rife; as a result, Freehold's percentage share of total compensation in 2016 did not equal 42% as per the allocation pursuant to the Management Agreement.
-Vesting of the initial awards has been timed to coincide with the vesting schedules of the other NEOs' historical awards. - (6) Mr. Gunderson resigned as the Vice-President Finance and Chief Financial Officer on March 18, 2019. - (7) Mr. Lamond was appointed Vice President, Exploration on September 5, 2017 and on March 18, 2019 he became Vice-President Asset Development.
-Upon his appointment as Vice President, Exploration, he was granted awards under the Freehold Award Plan and Rife Award Plan, the Rife LTIP, and the Rife STIP plan in part to compensate him for long-term and short-term incentives forfeited when leaving his previous employment.
+(For further information, see the notes to Freehold's consolidated financial statements for the year ended December 31, 2019, which are available on SEDAR at www.sedar.com). - (3) Bonuses awarded under the Rife STIP in the period earned, paid the following year. - (4) Freehold pays its proportionate share of G&A Costs based on an allocation of time spent and direct costs incurred by Rife in fulfilling obligations under the Management Agreement.
+Freehold's proportionate share of compensation was approximately 48% in 2019, 48% in 2018 and 48% in 2017. - (5) Mr. Spyker was promoted to the position of COO on March 18, 2019.
+From November 28, 2016 to March 18, 2019 he served as Vice-President, Production. - (6) Mr. Hendry was appointed Vice President, Finance and CFO on December 1, 2019.
+Upon his appointment as Vice President, Finance and CFO, he was granted awards under the Freehold Award Plan and Rife Award Plan, in part to compensate him for long-term incentives forfeited when leaving his previous employment.
+The awards under the Freehold Award Plan and Rife Award Plan granted upon joining Freehold/Rife were prorated based on historical annual allocations of time between Freehold and Rife.
+Vesting of the initial awards has been timed to coincide with the vesting schedules of the other NEOs' historical awards. - (7) The amount shown for Mr. Hendry is a cash keep whole payment paid in connection to his appointment as Vice President of Finance and CFO on December. - (8) Mr. Lamond was appointed Vice President, Exploration on September 5, 2017 and on March 18, 2019 he became Vice-President Asset Development.
+Upon his appointment as Vice President, Exploration, he was granted awards under the Freehold Award Plan, Rife Award Plan, the former long-term incentive plan of Rife and the Rife STIP plan in part to compensate him for long-term and short-term incentives forfeited when leaving his previous employment.
 As a result, Mr. Lamond's grants of long-term incentive awards upon joining Freehold/Rife were higher than annual long-term incentive grants awarded in the ordinary course of business.
-A portion of the awards under the Freehold Award Plan and Rife LTIP granted upon joining Freehold/Rife were prorated based on historical annual allocations of time between Freehold and Rife; as a result, Freehold's percentage share of total compensation in 2017 did not equal 48% as per the allocation pursuant to the Management Agreement.
-Vesting of the initial awards has been timed to coincide with the vesting schedules of the other NEOs' historical awards. - (8) The amount shown for Mr. Lamond is a cash bonus paid in connection to his appointment as Vice President of Exploration on September 5, 2017.
+A portion of the awards under the Freehold Award Plan and former long-term incentive plan of Rife granted upon joining Freehold/Rife were prorated based on historical annual allocations of time between Freehold and Rife; as a result, Freehold's percentage share of total compensation in 2017 did not equal 48% as per the allocation pursuant to the Management Agreement.
+Vesting of the initial awards has been timed to coincide with the vesting schedules of the other NEOs' historical awards.